jlcorcuera/unipi-dsmt-2022-2023/lab_04/README.md

   erlc *.erl
 ```

-To start the Hello Erlang Server process:
+To start the Hello Erlang Server process:(Open a terminal and run the following command).

 ```bash
   erl -name hello_server@127.0.0.1 \